Prague in January

 Eating and Drinking

-Check my top six Czech food picks for an introduction to the year-round classic meals and for more info look at the Czech food page.
+Well it should come as no surprise that you won’t be eating outside.
+Check my Top Czech food Picks for an introduction to the year-round classic meals and for more info look at the Czech Food and Etiquette page.
 To be honest, if visiting Prague in January then you are likely to be using meal times to get inside and warm up but if you do want to stay outside then you’ve got the Christmas Market options up to January 6th.
-Street food will include something called “Trdlo” or the smaller version “Trdelnik”.
-My advice for eating that is to buy a hot chocolate, tear bits of the Trdlo and dunk it.
-If you want alcoholic drinks then look out for Hot Mulled Mine (Svarák), Hot Honey Wine (Medovina), Hot Cider (Mošt) and Hot water mixed with rum and lemon (Grog).
-I have my own recommended restaurants.
+Check the Prague Markets and Hot Street Food post for what to expect and tips.
+Take a look at the Pay by Weight post to understand how that works here.
+There’s my Six Hot Alcoholic Drinks post to keep you warm.

 January 1st is a National Holiday.
 All state institutions are closed.

 If you are born in January then treat yourself to a piece of Bohemian Garnet because Garnet is your birthstone.
-Take a look at the Bohemian Garnet page.
+Likewise it makes a great gift for a friend.
+Take a look at the Bohemian Garnet page (and there’s a discount).

 January 1st usually at 6pm sees the Official Firework display.
 As the area on Letna Park is usually the launch point then you’ll get the best views from the riverside close to the Hotel Intercontinental and Rudolfinum.
-Details will be on the New Year page.
+In 2019/20 they had a lightshow on Wenceslas Square instead so check details on the New Year page.

 January 16th marks the day that Jan Palach self-immolated and January 19th marks the day he died.
 In this period but especially on those days you’ll find Czechs gathered at the top of Wenceslas Square or at his plaque on Námesti Jana Palacha (featured image above).